bloomberg/chromium.bb/README.md

 Camera App
 ==========

-Camera App is a packaged app designed to take pictures with several effects using the embedded web camera.
+Camera App is a packaged app designed to take photos and record videos.

 Supported systems
 -----------------